Top 11 Questions to Ask a Financial Advisor Before Hiring

 According to the latest U.S. jobs report, American seniors are employed at the highest rates in 55 years.
 In fact, almost 19 percent of people age 65 or older were working at least part-time in the second quarter of 2017.
 This is partly because many Americans have not saved enough for retirement and are being forced to work longer.

 Do your Due Diligence: Find a Financial Advisor Worthy of Your Money

 If you want to have the freedom and flexibility to retire when you’d like, consider contacting a financial advisor or planner.
 Finding an expert to help you navigate the financial world is an investment that can pay off ten-fold.
 It is important, however, to take your time and do your due diligence to ensure you are getting the value you deserve from your advisor.

-Here are top questions to ask a financial advisor to ensure you are getting the financial guidance you deserve:
+Here are the top financial planner questions to ensure you are getting the financial guidance you deserve:

 1. Are you a fiduciary?

 A fiduciary is someone who is legally-bound to put your best interests first.
 The financial services industry can be intimidating with the complicated vernacular and financial jargon.
 A fiduciary is obligated to ensure your money is being invested to support your unique needs.
 Some brokers and financial institutions have certain criteria for which investments to offer clients, so it’s important to work with someone who only has your best interest at heart.

 It’s important to hold your advisor to a high standard.
 Ask detailed questions about why he or she is recommending each fund or investment, including whether a commission is being earned by selling it to you.
 Brokers are often authorized to sell certain products, which can impact objectivity.